-The largest universities in Orange County, NC are University of North Carolina at Chapel Hill, with 9,269 graduates, Aveda Institute-Chapel Hill, with 83 graduates, and N/A, with N/A graduates.
+The largest universities in Orange County, NC are University of North Carolina at Chapel Hill (9,964 degrees awarded in 2020) and Aveda Institute-Chapel Hill (151 degrees).

-The median property value in Orange County, NC is $281,700, and the homeownership rate is 61.2%.
-Most people in Orange County, NC commute by Drove Alone, and the average commute time is 20.4 minutes.
-The average car ownership in Orange County, NC is 2 cars per household.
+Most people in Orange County, NC drove alone to work, and the average commute time was 23.9 minutes.
+The average car ownership in Orange County, NC was 2 cars per household.

-Orange County, NC is the 20th most populated county in North Carolina and borders Alamance County, NC; Caswell County, NC; Chatham County, NC; Durham County, NC; and Person County, NC.
+Orange County, NC borders Alamance County, NC, Caswell County, NC, Chatham County, NC, Durham County, NC, and Person County, NC.